 At Druitts Family Solicitors Bournemouth, we can help to obtain Court Orders to protect you and your children from domestic violence from your partners, ex-partners or others.

-Our specialist family solicitor, Samantha Moore, has many years of experience in dealing with this type of work and you can discuss matters with her in total confidence.
+Our specialist family solicitor, Clare Cherry, has many years of experience in dealing with this type of work and you can discuss matters with her in total confidence.

 An initial free meeting is available to assess your situation and advise you generally on what action you are able to and should be taking.

-If you would like to discuss your situation then please contact our, Samantha Moore by email or telephone her on 01202 551863.
+If you would like to discuss your situation then please contact our, Clare Cherry by email or telephone her on 01202 551863.

 At Druitts, we recognise that whether you are single, married, living together or in a Civil Partnership the welfare of your children must be safeguarded.